williamalex89/Cokonet/README.md

 # Cokonet
-This folder will have Projects related to Python.
+This folder will have Projects / Assignments.